muranava/vics/README.md

 A security system is implemented using Spring security and Redis for session state persistence.
 The application should be deployed using TLS.

-PostgreSQL is used for persistence
+PostgreSQL is used for persistence.

 ## Build & Test